 Individual members support (and in some cases lead) programmes which seek to widen access to the profession.
 Examples include: the Lord Edmund-Davies Legal Education Trust, the University of Reading School of Law work experience bursaries scheme, the BLD Foundation, BME Legal and Bar Council social mobility activities

 Chambers is a founder member of Bridging the Bar, a charity founded in April 2020 and committed to the promotion of equal opportunities and diversity within the Bar of England and Wales at all professional levels.

-In 2020, Chambers began a partnership with the Sutton Trust directly, to work with 16-18 year olds from less advantaged backgrounds on their Pathways to Law scheme, continuing its work in 2021 via a virtual programme.
+In 2020, Chambers began a partnership with the Sutton Trust directly, to work with 16-18 year olds from less advantaged backgrounds on their Pathways to Law scheme.
+Chambers runs a yearly virtual work experience day for students on the Pathways to Law scheme.
+Chambers runs a yearly virtual work experience day for students on the Pathways to Law scheme, introducing them to a career at the Bar through panel Q&A sessions and interactive advocacy workshops.
 The aim of our partnership with the Sutton Trust is to encourage participating students to give serious consideration to the Bar as a career option.
 The programme selects highly able 16 year olds from less advantaged backgrounds and provides them with a range of activities and experiences in the legal sector.
 The programme is delivered with universities across the country.